 Table 2 Data collected from hygrometer***INSERT REFERENCE***

 We note that the sensor delivers values in our 2 other values in the presented array.
 These are ignored, and are of no use to us.
 However, for future progression, we will keep a log of them in the event they prove useful.

+Furthermore, we use the AudioRecord object to record any speech made into the phone.
+Whilst this is reading, the data collected into a buffer is a representation of the amplitude of the detected sound.
+This occurs until it is directed to stop, and from there we can process the data in a similar manner to the other collected data.

 We also take note that the Android API is used to activate an activity.
 This is mainly done to create displays.
 In particular, we create methods of notifying and providing actions points to the user.
 These include the use of:

 Toasts